xMartin/php-introduction/00_intro.md

 With PHP 5 and especially it's minor releases 5.2 and 5.3 a lot of things were improved.
-There's now a much better object model, there are important built in data structures that were missing before, higher order functions were added, performance has greatly increased and some weird configuration options that were outright dangerous have been deprecated and removed.
+There's now a much better object model, there are important built-in data structures that were missing before, higher order functions were added, performance has greatly increased and some weird configuration options that were outright dangerous have been deprecated and removed.